 Herkimer County is fiscally responsible for pre-school services for children with a disability ages 3-5 years old.
 Children are referred to their local school district for an evaluation to determine eligibility.
 If determined eligible for services, the child may receive a preschool program or services in the home based upon their need.
 The municipality is responsible for transportation if a program is recommended.

 LEAD POISONING PREVENTION:

 Referral for lead screening available.
 Community & Provider education on the dangers of lead.
 Home visits are available for children with a lead level of 5 or greater, for family education on reducing risk.

 Disease investigations on all reportable communicable diseases.
 Follow-up provider contact is made, health education and guidance provided.

 Tuberculosis diagnostic and case management services are available for county resident with confirmed or suspect TB infection.

 Immunization Clinics are held weekly and adults and children are welcome.
 They are held at the Prevention Unit on Tuesdays from 9-11am & 1-3 pm and are open to any member of the community and services include.

 - See the Immunization Clinic Schedule here: 2019 Schedule

 Rabies information, specimen handling and pre/post exposure treatment for humans.
-Rabies clinics are held for dogs and cats.
+Rabies clinics are held for dogs, cats and ferrets.
 All animal bites must be reported to our office.
 Please call 315-867-1176.